virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 **Step 4: send the wav to a friend or someone else, also send the decoder in a more secure way like a USB drive if you can.**

-**Step 5: As the receiver open the Decoder and select the .wav file that you were sent or given, it will let you choose where to save it to once it finishes converting.**
+**Step 5: As the receiver open the Decoder and select the .wav file that you received, it will let you choose where to save it to once it finishes converting.**

 # **What went into the Process of making this.**